Field Spaniel Breed Summary

 Loving, Gentle, Energetic, Docile and Sociable

-These doggies are unfortunately one of the lesser known types of Spaniel.
-They used to be a well-known breed in the show ring but have since become a vulnerable breed.
+These dogs are unfortunately one of the lesser-known Spaniel breeds.
+They used to be a well-known breed in the show ring but have since become vulnerable.

 They do however make lovely pets and they have a real passion for the outdoors and the feel of the wind in their hair!
 They also have lovely temperaments and love to spend time with their 'hooman' owners.